jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 layout: post
 title: Building Raspberry Pi Systems with Buildroot
 description: "Building customized systems for the Raspberry Pi using Buildroot"
-date: 2017-08-17 06:30:00
+date: 2017-10-25 14:19:00
 categories: rpi
 tags: [linux, rpi, buildroot, rpi3, qt5, pyqt, pyqt5]
 ---

-[Buildroot][buildroot] can be used to build Linux systems for the [Raspberry Pi][rpi-site] boards.

-In general I am not interested in building *desktop* like systems that support multiple GUI applications.
+This post is about building custom Linux systems for [Raspberry Pi][rpi] boards using [Buildroot][buildroot].

+Buildroot is a simpler alternative to the [Yocto Project][yocto].
+With only a few exceptions you can build the systems with the same functionality with either tool.

+The two major exceptions, features you can get with Yocto and not Buildroot are a gcc toolchain on the target (the RPi) and a package management system.

+This is deliberate.
+The focus for Buildroot is end-user products which do not typically require dev tools.

+As for package management, full-system A/B rootfs upgrades are typically a better solution for embedded systems anyway.
+They lower the risk of bricking during an interrupted upgrade and also offer the ability to easily and fully rollback the upgrade if required.

-In the projects I work on there is typically at most a single UI application running possibly using a touchscreen.
-More often it's just a remote interface like a web service or no UI at all, say an endpoint collecting data and running MQTT or something similar.
+In the projects I work on there is typically a single UI application possibly using a touchscreen.
+More often it's just a remote interface like a web service or maybe no UI at all, just an endpoint collecting data and running MQTT or something similar.

-The preference for these systems is to be a small as possible, no software that isn't needed.
+The goal is for these systems is to be a small as possible, no software that isn't needed.
+Software that's not installed is software that doesn't need upgrades/security updates.

 I've added [Qt5][qt] support to the demo images I'm building here, since many of the projects I work on use it.
-But since I require only one UI application at a time, the Qt [EGLFS][qpa-eglfs] platform plugin is what I am building.
+I am building only the Qt [EGLFS][qpa-eglfs] and linuxfb platform plugins.

-Buildroot offers two versions of Qt5, **5.9.1** and the LTS version **5.6.2**.
-I'm using **5.9.1**.
+Buildroot offers two versions of Qt5, **5.9.3** and the LTS version **5.6.3**.
+I'm using **5.9.3**.

-Buildroot is considerably simpler to use in comparison to [Yocto][yocto] and much less resource intensive on the build machine.
+If you are not using Qt, definitely disable it in your config.
+This will speed your build considerably.

-I created a [Buildroot clone][jumpnow-buildroot] in Github.
+I am using a [Buildroot clone][jumpnow-buildroot] I created in Github.

 The **[master]** branch of the repository is a mirror of the official Buildroot repository.

 The default **[jumpnow]** branch has a few additions on top of **[master]** for my own customizations.

-The changes to **[master]** are

-* Added an **rpi-wifi-firmware** package to include the non-free blobs the RPi3 radio requires.
-(Uses the [github.com/RPi-Distro/firmware-nonfree][rpi-distro] repo for the files.)

 * Bumped versions for the [Linux kernel][rpi-linux] and [RPi firmware][rpi-firmware] to the latest from the official RPi repositories.